Health

 Therefore the DTCF started the Free Winterclinic in 2008, where health staff from Dolpo assist an appointed doctor in the care of the individual needs.
 They look after the patients and visit specialists with them to encourage further treatment.
 This helps the patients to save money and the nurses gain more experience.
 The Camp also helps to collect some data about the prevalent health problems in Dolpo.
 Since 2012 the patients have also received vaccinations, such as for Hepatitis B and Typhus.
 Since 2014 homeopathic treatments as well as physiotherapy have been added to the program.

-Due to Corona pandemic restrictions, the Winter Clinic cannot take place in early 2021 (DTCF statement here as PDF).
+Due to Corona pandemic restrictions, the Winterclinic cannot take place in early 2021

 Promoting Menstrual Hygiene in Dolpo